 Tokio Marine (tokiomarinehd.com/en) is an insurance and life assurance business.
-COVID-related losses and those related to natural catastrophes such as Hurricane lan and Winter Storm Elliott in North America have impacted on 2022's results.
+We discussed it in our last note where we noted that results for its 2021 financial year were good.
+COVID-related losses and those related to natural catastrophes such as Hurricane Ian and Winter Storm Elliott in North America have impacted on 2022's results.
 However, rate increases and increased market share are driving a projected 9% increase in 2022's premium income.
 The company's forecast is for adjusted net income of JPY400bn for the full year, about 5% down on the prior year.